dylanlesko/munix/README.md

 # munix

 # To Do
--Ensure system call trace does not track itself
+	- Ensure system call trace does not track itself
+	- check count
--clean output
+	- clean output
--finish test program
+	- finish test program
--test and submit
+	- test and submit